Home Page

 https://spotlight.library.ucsb.edu/starlight/the-creative-edge-of-collecting

-life collage
+tree of life catalogue collage

-To accompany my June 2019 performance event, Tree of Life (TM), my old friend Bill Crawford suggested we create a catalogue.
+o accompany my June 2019 performance event, Tree of Life (TM), my old friend Bill Crawford suggested we create a catalogue.
 He co-wrote a book of breakfast cereal history, and I am a collector of cereal boxes.
 Seems to work.

 I wrote part, and he wrote part, and we created some cereal box collages with a book designer in Mexico.